yasiru0210/Store_Management-Electron.Js/README.md

-A simple JavaFX application that developed using the knowledge of OOP concepts,JDBC ,singleton design pattern and core Java concepts.
+A simple JavaFX application that developed using the knowledge of OOP concepts,JDBC ,singleton design pattern and core Java concepts,thogakade is a lightweight Java application that showcases the integration of JavaFX with JDBC for building a simple store management system.
+The project provides a user-friendly graphical interface for managing store inventory using a relational database backend.